tpvasconcelos/dotfiles/README.md

 ### Unlocking this repository

-Some of the files in this repository are encrypted using [`git-crypt`](https://github.com/AGWA/git-crypt).
+Some files in this repository are encrypted using [`git-crypt`](https://github.com/AGWA/git-crypt).
 This allows me to pick and choose which dotfiles I want to publicly share and which ones I would like to keep private.
 You can see the full list in the `.gitattributes` file.
 You might want to do the same thing when maintaining your own fork.

-Starting from a fresh macOS installation, you will need to install the following dependencies using
+Starting from a fresh macOS installation, you will need to install the following dependencies using Homebrew:
-Homebrew:

 ```shell script
 brew install gnupg git git-crypt
 ```

 Then, you will need to import your private GnuPG key (I keep mine safely stored in [my password manager](https://www.dashlane.com/)).
-You can do this by saving your key in a local temporary text file (e.g. `/tmp/gpg-private.key`), and then run
+You can do this by saving your key in a local temporary text file (e.g. `/tmp/gpg-private.key`), and then run:

 ```shell script
 gpg  --import --allow-secret-key-import /tmp/gpg-private.key